Accreditation of organisations assists in the management of risks that may be associated with dealings with GMOs.

 Authorised persons formPrimary and Secondary contacts are unable to make applications, including requesting changes to a licence or certification, unless they are also duly authorised to do so by their organisation.
 The OGTR requires that such authorisation is declared for the purpose of submitting any applications.

-An Authorised Persons form can be completed by the CEO, Primary Contact or Secondary contact to authorise themselves or others to act on behalf of the organisation for certain types of applications.
+The Key Contacts form can be used to notify of Authorised persons, and can be completed by the CEO, Primary contact or Secondary contact to authorise themselves or others to act on behalf of the organisation for certain types of applications.
 This information can then be stored in the OGTR’s records.
 Alternatively, the person submitting any application must declare that they are duly authorised to do so (if they indeed are) in either a formal application form or in an email.
 Authorised persons are not included in any regular communications from the OGTR.

-There are different levels of authorisation that can be requested as specified in the document.
+There are different levels of authorisation that can be requested as specified in the Key Contacts form.